yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```
 Here we see how internal state of Golang plugin is used by exported function `MyProcessRequest` (the one we set in API spec in `"custom_middleware"` section).
 Internal state used to count hits to different endpoints and reply back with stats for the called endpoint.

+### Reloading of Tyk Golang plugin
+Some times you will need to update Golang plugin with new version.
+There are two ways to do this:
+- API reload with NEW path or file name of your `.so` file with plugin.
+You will need to update API spec section `"custom_middleware"` with specifying new value for `"path"` field of plugin you need to reload
+- Tyk main process reload .
+This will do force reload of all Golang plugins for all APIs